matteofattore-nextage/django-ajax-resp/README.md

 				<button class="btn btn-large btn-info" id="add" type="submit" name="bsignup"><b>Check</b></button>
 			</div>
 		</form>
+note:

-	note: action="{% url sum1 %}" contains the reference to the url defined in url.py, that refers the view written to validate and elaborate the form post.
+- action="{% url sum1 %}": contains the reference to the url defined in url.py, that refers the view written to validate and elaborate the form post.
+- django-ajax-resp-enable="true": enable the form to use "django-ajax" post.

 3)

 Substitute all: